Federal Reserve leaves key interest rate unchanged, notes rising inflation

 That seemingly minor change, with the addition of the word "symmetric," is certain to receive a lot of attention from the economists who scrutinize every nuance for signals of their policy intentions.

+"Indeed, the Fed's use of the word 'symmetric' in describing its 2% price target suggests a willingness to allow inflation to run a bit hot."

+And RDQ Economics said the wording changes looked like "a signal that the Fed is not likely to react in a hawkish manner to inflation moving above 2 percent."

-The statement repeated that "with further gradual adjustments in the stance of monetary policy, economic activity will expand at a moderate pace in the medium term and labor market conditions will remain strong."
+The Fed statement also repeated that even "with further gradual adjustments in the stance of monetary policy, economic activity will expand at a moderate pace in the medium term and labor market conditions will remain strong."

 It also again described the risks to the economic outlook as "roughly balanced."